boyarsky/gradle-multi-module-sample/README.md

 # gradle-multi-module-sample
-Sample code of a 694 student learning gradle
+Sample code for a 694 student learning gradle (shown it works in three releases of gradle)

 Key points:
 * settings.gradle in the parent project lists the (one) module to be built